Who Is Liable for Injuries in Deer–Vehicle Crashes?

-Pennsylvania has the second highest number of deer–vehicle collisions in the United States.
+AdobeStock 221829165Pennsylvania has the second highest number of deer–vehicle collisions in the United States.
 The result of hitting a deer or swerving to avoid an encounter with wildlife can be disastrous.
 While deer–vehicle crashes are generally characterized by property damage, many are also dangerous for people.
 Trauma and damage to the head, neck, back, and limbs can have grave effects on victims’ physical, psychological, and monetary health.

 Moreover, car accidents of this sort introduce even greater complexity when it comes to auto insurance and motor vehicle regulations.
 It is especially difficult to prove concepts of liability and damages because they are not as straightforward.
 The following information attempts to provide clarity on who may be liable for injuries sustained in collisions with deer.

-What Happens If You Hit a Deer?
+What Happens If You Hit a Deer in a Car Accident?

 Even though hitting a deer can be terrifying, it may be the safest outcome compared to hitting anything else, like an external object or another road user.
+These collisions can lead to serious accidents, causing significant damage and injuries.

 If this happens, your insurance company may step in and cover the damage to your vehicle and any medical bills you accrue due to the accident.
 The amount your insurance company will cover—if they will cover it at all—depends on your policy type, your insurance’s terms, and the nature of the damage the crash caused.

-For instance, if you don’t carry comprehensive coverage and your windshield is cracked during a hail storm, you may have to pay for it out-of-pocket since it’s not normally covered by non-comprehensive insurance.
+For instance, if you don’t carry comprehensive coverage and your windshield is cracked during a hail storm, you may have to pay for it out of pocket since it’s not normally covered by non-comprehensive insurance.

 When you have comprehensive coverage, the insurance company will help pay for any damages to your vehicle that aren’t caused by a collision.
 Despite the fact that your insurance may cover your windshield, some policies include high deductibles that need to be met prior to your insurer paying out any compensation.